andrew/ultimate-awesome/README.md

 - [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [data-tools](https://github.com/victorcouste/data-tools) - Data Tools Subjective List.
 - [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
-- [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [Awesome-AIGC-Research-Groups](https://github.com/Kobaayyy/Awesome-AIGC-Research-Groups) - A Collection of AIGC Research Groups.
-- [awesome-faraday](https://github.com/lostisland/awesome-faraday) - A curated list of awesome middleware and adapters for Faraday.
 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.
 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.